-In the US, the annual expenses associated with the problem of pain reach about $ 600 billion and are higher than the funds allocated for the fight against heart disease, cancer and diabetes.
-The fight with pain is mainly focused on the pharmacological treatment – the use of opioids.
+In the US, the annual expenses associated with the problem of pain reach about $ 600 billion and are higher than the funds allocated for the fight against heart disease, cancer, and diabetes.
+The fight with pain is mainly focused on pharmacological treatment – the use of opioids.

 These images from an fMRI scan show areas of the brain affected by pain, and how they shrink when the patient is immersed in a virtual reality world.
 (Dr. Sam Sharar/University of Washington)

 I think there is no person who had not suffered from unbearable pain.
 Yet, we often think of a sudden pain as the result of an event or caused by a conscious decision (a visit to the dentist).
 However, it appears that in both cases of pain, the sudden and the chronic one, the experience the virtual reality (VR) may be very helpful.
 How?